 Seeing life from the point of view of death has been recommended by great saints and thinkers.
 St. Ignatius of Loyola, for instance, recommended a meditation on death to make us more humble and see the limitations of our being or what the great philosopher Martin Heidegger calls a human person as a “being-towards-death”, and to feel our vulnerability on the face of death and remove the last vintages of pride within us.

-Again, Steve Jobs is one of the most innovative and charismatic leader in the American business world and has been idolized by millions of his fans worldwide for his technological innovation and vision and for co-founding Apple and its innovative products.
+Again, Steve Jobs is one of the most innovative and charismatic leaders in the American business world and has been idolized by millions of his fans worldwide for his technological innovation and vision and for co-founding Apple and its innovative products.
 And yet, he has acknowledged the limits of success and accumulation of wealth.
 In the face of death, everything fades except our loving memories of people.
-In our dying bed we recall these memories and thank our God for giving us the spiritual grace of genuinely loving other people, especially our family and friends or whoever that touched our life deeply.
+In our dying bed, we recall these memories and thank our God for giving us the spiritual grace of genuinely loving other people, especially our family and friends or whoever that touched our life deeply.

 Praise God for reading this post.
 If you feel that this post can help others, press click share!
 I pray that God will always guide you in your daily activities.
 God bless!